Cole-Harp/cs480-python-project-2/README.md

     def put_grades(id):

         gradeList = get_request_json(request,True)
         """Store a list of student grades. gradeList is a dictionary with key = student ID and value = grade.
-For example: {"Flint Million": 'B', "Lin Chase": 'A'}"""
+For example: {"FlintMillion": 'B', "LinChase": 'A'}"""

         # Does the requested course exist in the list?
         if not exists(id):